uswds/uswds-site/pages/design-principles/design-principles.md

 - Does your agency have established style guidance?
 - Have you tried and tested shared solutions before developing your own?
 - Have you considered your service in the context of customer or user journeys?
 - Have you identified your highest-impact customer or user journeys?
-Within these journeys, have you identified specific opportunities at which to collect feedback?
+Within these journeys, have you identified specific opportunities to collect feedback?
 - Have you considered your service in the broader context of a service ecosystem?
 - Can you reach across agencies and silos to collaborate and share solutions?
 - Does your site or service have a consistent experience on any device or browser?